psychemedia/island-storynotes/carus-wilson/28-following-the-libel-case.md

 P.C.
 Grey examined: Last Wednesday night, about a quarter to eleven, I was standing in front of the Market House, when I heard some disgraceful screeching and screaming in the Corn Market.
 I went in that direction, when I saw these women standing under the portico of the Newport Arms.
 One of them said, " Here comes the policeman," and then they turned about, and went in to the Newport Arms, and I went in and saw who they were.
 They were not sober, either of them, and there was no one else in the market, or in the house.
 They are common prostitutes.

-Inspector Grapes examined: The inhabitants of the Corn Market are frequently making complaints of the nuisance created by these girls at late heurs, and one of them has been committed for it, but it is of uo use talking to them.
+Inspector Grapes examined: The inhabitants of the Corn Market are frequently making complaints of the nuisance created by these girls at late hours, and one of them has been committed for it, but it is of no use talking to them.
 These offences recur frequently, and on this occasion, you could hear their screams clear down to the Market House.

 Defendants said they were not intoxicated, and that they never screamed.
 They were only enjoying a laugh together.